GillianLaw/GillianLaw/README.md

 Hi, I’m @GillianLaw

 I’m learning to code after a career as a technology journalist (focused on High Performance Computing), and I’ve discovered I love it – so much so that I’m now looking to move into a coding job.
-In October 2023 I began a data science bootcamp run by Le Wagon.
-That will finish in mid January, and then I'll be looking for work.
+In January 2024 I completed a data science bootcamp run by Le Wagon, and now I am looking for interesting work.

 I can bring a lot to the programming world: I’m a great listener and communicator, I can really get to understand what works for people and how to help them.
 I also love taking complex things and making them easy to understand, and that’s a real strength of coding, I feel.